opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 Increasingly, application builders are using vector search to improve the search quality of their applications.
 This modern technique involves encoding content into numerical representations (vectors) that can be used to find similarities between content.
 With the rise in usage of Large Language Models (LLMs) and Generative AI (GenAI), the workloads have increased from millions to billions of vectors.
 With the rise in vector data, maintaining ingestion and query performance on such huge workloads becomes critical.

 In this blog, we will share some results of some popular OpenSearch workloads using Intel AVX-512 vs AVX2, and compare their performance.
-The benchmarks were run using  [OpenSearch Benchmark (OSB)](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) and showcase how Intel AVX-512 provides a performance boost over AVX2, for fp32 and fp16 quantization used in the FAISS library.
+The benchmarks were ran using  [OpenSearch Benchmark (OSB)](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) and showcase how Intel AVX-512 provides a performance boost over AVX2, for fp32 and fp16 quantization uing the Faiss library.
 The hardware accelerators are widely available on AWS, and 4th Generation Intel Xeon Scalable processors available as r7i were used for these benchmarks.

 # Importance of vectorization in OpenSearch vector search